Nonmonotone local minimax methods for finding multiple saddle points: Numerical experiments

-From Table~\ref{tab:lesq2-comp}, Fig.~\ref{fig:LE10sols-cvg} and additional results not shown here, it is observed that our GBBLMM is quite efficient with less iterations and CPU time for solving the Lane-Emden equation, compared with the LMM using the exact step-size search rule or normalized Armijo-type step-size search rule.
-Moreover, for different choices of BB-type step-sizes, the corresponding algorithms of the GBBLMM have the similar efficiency. \end{example}
+From Table~\ref{tab:lesq2-comp}, Figs.~\ref{fig:LE10sols-cvg}-\ref{fig:LEu7u10-Ek} and additional results not shown here, it is observed that our GBBLMM is quite efficient with less iterations and CPU time for solving the Lane-Emden equation, compared with the LMM using the exact step-size search rule or normalized Armijo-type step-size search rule.
+Moreover, for different choices of BB-type step-sizes, the corresponding algorithms of the GBBLMM have the similar efficiency.
+In addition, as shown in Fig.~\ref{fig:LEu7u10-Ek}, the energy functional values decrease monotonically during the iterations of `Armijo' and `Exact', with occasional growths for some of the GBBLMM algorithms.

+Finally, motivated by the adaptive BB methods in optimization theory in Euclidean spaces \cite{DHL2019COA,HDL2021SIOPT}, we test the GBBLMM (Algorithm~\ref{alg:gbblmm}) with two adaptive strategies of BB-type step-sizes described in Appendix~\ref{app:adapBB}, denoted as `Adap1' and `Adap2'.
+In order to confirm that the BB-type step-size is the principal ingredient for the performance improvement against the normalized Armijo-type LMM method (i.e., `Armijo' in Table~\ref{tab:lesq2-comp}), we also test the nonmonotone ZH-type LMM (Algorithm~\ref{alg:zhlmm}) with the constant trial step-size $\lambda_k\equiv\lambda=0.1$ (as the same in `Armijo'), denoted as `ZH($\lambda$)'.
+The numerical comparisons of different LMMs in terms of the number of iterations and CPU time (in seconds) for computing the solutions $u_1\sim u_5$ in Fig.~\ref{fig:LE10sols} are presented in Table~\ref{tab:lesq2-comp-add} with `ABB' the same notation as in Table~\ref{tab:lesq2-comp}.
+The numerical results in Table~\ref{tab:lesq2-comp-add} further support our claims mentioned above and suggest that the adaptive strategies of BB-type step-sizes have the potential to further improve the efficiency of the GBBLMM.